Alessiop01/ForensicWace-ServerEdition/README.md

 forensic-wace-se
 ```

+Once the command to start the tool has been run on the server machine on which it will run, a web browser is needed to access the GUI.
+It is recommended to use Google Chrome as browser.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,